Discovering...

 Valued for its warm flavor and golden-yellow color, turmeric is a Moroccan kitchen staple.
 Often paired with ginger and black pepper to enhance curcumin absorption.
 It features in chicken tagines and vegetable stews.

 Tip: A little goes a long way.
 Too much creates bitterness.
-Start with a quarter teaspoon.
+Start with a quarter teaspoon per serving.

 قرفة